vladb38/rocksdb_protobuf/README.md

 be merged.
 It will fetch the Protobuf descriptor of the object and the descriptors of all the dependency files and pass them down to the protobuf merge function.
-The function starts looking at the field extensions when procesing objects after merge and, in this case, drops the oldest entries in order to keep the number of entries under the cap.
+The function starts looking at the field extensions when processing objects after merge and, in this case, drops the oldest entries in order to keep the number of entries under the cap.
 The code remains the same, all that differs is the protobuf object definition.

-Runnin the two snippets, we see that for both fields the cap of 2 is in place.
+Running the two snippets, we see that for both fields the cap of 2 is in place.
 The merged object will be:
 ```
 subtype11 {